-Church Reef and Kapikan Reef are both patch reefs (small, isolated coral platforms) that have no permanent island.
+Like Kapikan Reef, it is a patch reef (small, isolated coral platforms) that has no permanent island.

-They have long been identified as having considerable potential for recreational diving due to the amazing biodiversity of the area.
+The area has long been identified as having considerable potential for scuba diving, muck diving and snorkeling due to the great biodiversity of the area.

-The surrounding waters are usually crystal clear and water currents are generally slight.
+The surrounding waters are usually crystal clear, with water currents being generally slight.
 There is an extensive shallow reef top and back-reef, with coral-fringed and sandy-bottomed lagoons in many areas.

 Things To Do